rubensantos12/dinner-filter-api/README.md

 This API was created for a full application project where the user will have a user interface with the list of available restaurants, where they will have the option to filter the restaurants by their type of diet (Vegetarian, Keto, Paleo, etc...).

-This is not inteded to be or used in any professional way.
+This is not inteded to be used in any professional way.
 ## API Reference

 #### Get all restaurants